-Separate six-week research studies demonstrate that IHT ZONE wrist heart rate monitors provide students with essential feedback that motivates them to work hard enough to improve their overall health and fitness during exercise sessions.
+Separate six-week heart rate research studies demonstrate that IHT ZONE wrist monitors provide students with essential feedback that motivates them to work hard enough to improve their overall health and fitness during exercise sessions.

 The heart rate monitors give students an easy-to-understand view of their PE performance by showing them their actual heart rate and the heart rate zone they are currently exercising in at any given moment.